Amstel: Amstelland

 The Amstel passes the hamlet Vrouwenakker and is then joined by the tributary river Kromme Mijdrecht.
 On the northern bank is the town Uithoorn and on the southern bank is the village Amstelhoek.
 Here the river forms the border between the provinces of Utrecht and North Holland.

 Further on, the river is joined by the tributary river Oude Waver.
 From here onwards, the river flows northward through the province of North Holland.
 The Amstel passes the village Nes aan de Amstel.

 On the western bank is the town Amstelveen, where there is a small island in the river named Amsteleiland, and on the eastern bank the town of Ouderkerk aan de Amstel, where the river is joined by the tributary river Bullewijk.
 After this the Amstel flows into the city of Amsterdam.

 Amsterdam

 In Amsterdam, the canals Duivendrechtsevaart and Weespertrekvaart are tributaries to the Amstel.
 There are several historical bridges crossing the river, among which are the Berlagebrug, Magere Brug, and Blauwbrug.

 In the city center, the river is connected to several city canals, which are a UNESCO World Heritage Site.
-The Amstel Hotel, Royal Theater Carré, Hermitage Amsterdam, city hall in the Stopera, and Allard Pierson Museum are located on the eastern bank of the river.
+The Amstel Hotel, Royal Theater Carré, H'ART Museum, city hall in the Stopera, and Allard Pierson Museum are located on the eastern bank of the river.

 The river continues via the Rokin to the Langebrugsteeg before being routed underground through pipes, passing under the filled in part of the Rokin and Dam Square before remerging into the Damrak at the Oudebrugsteeg.
 The river then passes beneath the Prins Hendrikkade before empyting into the Open Havenfront.